Population (2016): 333,950

 Points of interest

-State Capitol, Champoeg State Park, Silver Falls State Park, The Oregon Garden, Wheatland Ferry, Buena Vista Ferry, Detroit Dam and Santiam River, Breitenbush Hot Springs, Mt.
-Angel Abbey, food processing plants, Willamette University, Chemeketa Community College, Mission Mill Museum Village, Bush House, Deepwood House and the Gilbert House Children’s Museum
+tate Capitol, Champoeg State Park, Silver Falls State Park, The Oregon Garden, Wheatland Ferry, Buena Vista Ferry, Detroit Dam and Santiam River, Breitenbush Hot Springs, Mount Angel Abbey, food processing plants, Willamette University, Chemeketa Community College, Willamette Heritage Center and Mission Mill Museum Village, Bush House, Deepwood House and the Gilbert House Children’s Museum

 History and general information

 Marion County, then called Champooick, was created by the Provisional Government in 1843, 16 years before Oregon gained statehood.
 In 1849, the name was changed to Marion in honor of General Francis Marion.